Terrain parks stats

 The Park Descriptions

-Smaller rails, rollers and mini-hits destined for those who want to get some air, but stick close to the ground in the process
+Smaller rails, rollers and mini-hits destined for beginners who want to get some air, but stick close to the ground in the process.

 This permanent course incorporates banked turns, jumps, whoops and rollers and is a training ground for experts while still accommodating riders who want to try their hand at this Olympic sport.

 Massive jumps, spines, rails and jibs designed with the expert rider in mind.
+This is the training ground to those with their eye on the podium at the next Olympics.
 Helmets are mandatory in this zone.

 There is a beginner to intermediate section (S-M) and an intermediate to advanced section (M-L).
 Both parks contain features inspired by nature including tree jibs, bonks as well as rails and snow jump features.

-A Global Pipe Cutter purchased for the 2011 winter season grooms a 22 foot Olympic-sized halfpipe.
+A Global Pipe Cutter purchased for the 2011 winter season grooms a 22 foot Olympic-sized halfpipe at the bottom of the Nintendo Terrain Park.

 This 14 foot pipe allows skier and riders to learn halfpipe skills and confidence before venturing into the Superpipe.

-Whistler Blackcomb has 99 acres of meticulously designed terrain park playgrounds for skier and riders of all abilities, and this winter the buff is going to get super buff with two grooming sessions slated for each park every 24 hours.
+Whistler Blackcomb has 99 acres of meticulously designed terrain park playgrounds for skiers and riders of all abilities.
 The parks are ever changing and that evolution is driven by rider feedback sourced through social media channels like Twitter and Facebook.
 As a result, Whistler Blackcomb’s terrain parks are among North America’s most revered, boasting supreme flow and superior technical progression.

 Park or Elite Athlete Training Ground?

-Whistler Blackcomb’s terrain parks will provide training grounds for six medalling events at the 2014 Olympic Winter Games in Sochi; Ski Cross, Snowboard Cross, Ski Halfpipe, Snowboard Halfpipe, Ski Slopestyle and Snowboard Slopestyle.
+Whistler Blackcomb’s terrain parks have been and continue to be training grounds for six medaling events at the Olympic Winter Games; Ski Cross, Snowboard Cross, Ski Halfpipe, Snowboard Halfpipe, Ski Slopestyle and Snowboard Slopestyle.

 A renewed Snow Cross Track on Blackcomb offers training and organized competitive event opportunities through Whistler Blackcomb’s event department.
 The 22-foot Olympic Size Halfpipe on Blackcomb Mountain is groomed daily and will be ready for the next pipe slayer while a 14-foot halfpipe on Blackcomb sets the stage for skiers and riders looking to learn halfpipe skills before progressing into the 22-foot feature.
-Finally, on the right side of the Nintendo Terrain Park, a full slopestyle course with X-Game sized features will emulate the flow of an actual Olympic Slopestyle course: rail, rail, rail, jump, jump, jump, jump.
+Finally, the Highest Level Terrain Park is built with massive X-Game sized features which are often set to emulate the flow of an actual Olympic Slopestyle course: rail, rail, rail, jump, jump, jump, jump.
 While the flow order will remain the same, Whistler Blackcomb’s terrain park rangers will continuously change up the style of features to create dynamic training opportunities.

 The Terrain Park Rangers

-Outside of spending nearly 24,000 hours maintaining the parks for visitors of Whistler Blackcomb, the Terrain Park Rangers are also at the forefront of more than a few monster competitions and events, ranging from the monthly The King of the Rail jib sessions to the Showcase Showdown with its intense snowboard slopestyle at the base of Whistler Mountain.
+Outside of spending over 10,000 hours maintaining the parks for visitors of Whistler Blackcomb, the Terrain Park Rangers are also at the forefront of more than a few monster competitions and events, ranging from the monthly King of the Rail jib sessions to the annual Showcase Showdown in March.
 This close-knit team is integral to the design, safety and upkeep of over 99 acres of terrain parks.

 “Everybody that works on my team as a terrain park ranger, and as a builder, is passionate and dedicated to their sport,” says Brian Finestone, Whistler Blackcomb Terrain Park Supervisor.
 “Without their drive there is no way our parks would exist in this form, or progress at the scale that they do.
 The rangers are out there daily and they are the unsung heroes of the sport.”